 A few decades later, I’m finally realizing that hiking to a mountain-top (or whatever goal you might have) has other merits too.
 It’s exhausting, which in turn makes your time of idleness seem even sweeter.
 It’s meditative too: you can just trot on, letting your mind wander.
 Because, you know, there’s fuck all else to do when you’re on a mountain.
 Also, there’s nice views from the top.
 Don’t shoot me for saying it, but standing up there and maybe getting a glimpse of small houses, the odd car, maybe even tiny little people – it lends you a sense of perspective and affords you the realization how significant you are in relation to what else is out there (spoiler alert: not a whole lot).

-The pictures below are from my hike with my brother, be prepared for many more posts about hikes with my girlfriend.
+The pictures below are from my hike with my brother, be prepared for many more posts about hikes with my significant other.
 Who was actually the one to convince me that I should invest in some good shoes.
 Sage advice.